Suki Ambient APIs

 With the Suki Ambient API, you can:

-By integrating these capabilities, you can seamlessly automate and enhance clinical documentation workflows within your healthcare application.
+By integrating these capabilities, you can automate and enhance clinical documentation workflows in your healthcare application.

 API Versions

-v1: Stable version of the API.
-Features in the stable version are fully-supported over the lifetime of the major version.
-If there are any breaking changes, then the next major version of the API will be created and the existing version will be deprecated after a reasonable period of time.
-Non-breaking changes may be introduced to the API without changing the major version.
+v1: The stable API version.
+Features in v1 are fully supported for the lifetime of the major version.
+If breaking changes are introduced, a new major version will be created and the existing version will be deprecated after a reasonable period.
+Non-breaking changes may be added without changing the major version.

-Early Access: Some features may be available in Early Access phase.
-These features are under development and may be subject to changes.
-While Early Access features use the v1 API version, they may receive updates based on feedback.
+Early Access: Some features are available in Early Access.
+These features are under development and may change.
+Early Access features use the v1 API version but may receive updates based on feedback.

-All features listed in this documentation are available in v1.
-For detailed information about versioning policies, backward compatibility, and migration strategies, refer to our API Reference Guidelines.
+All features in this documentation are available in v1.
+For versioning policies, backward compatibility, and migration strategies, see the API Reference Guidelines.

 Postman Collection

-Looking for a quick way to get started?
-Download our Postman collection below to test the Suki Ambient APIs.
+Download the Postman collection below to test the Suki Ambient APIs.

-Postman is a powerful and user-friendly API interface that displays requests and responses in structured formats.
-You can integrate and explore the Suki Ambient API through Postman.
+Postman is an API client that displays requests and responses in structured formats.
+You can explore and integrate the Suki Ambient API through Postman.

 API Capabilities